Updated 06.29.2026

 • Lack of sleep

 Symptoms of anger issues vary from person to person, but recognizing your triggers and attending to your symptoms is vital to your wellbeing.
 Anger is not a mental illness or disorder, however, intermittent explosive disorder (IED) is.
 Someone with IED experiences repeated episodes of impulsive, aggressive, violent behavior, and verbal outbursts.
+Additionally, common examples of anger in everyday life include frequent arguments, difficulty letting go of frustration, road rage, impulsive reactions, or ongoing resentment toward others.

 How do I deal with my anger management problems?